hironichu/edge-route/README.md

 # EdgeRoute

 EdgeRoute is a Linux edge router controller for mapping OCI public/private IPs to home-network targets reachable through Tailscale.
 It stores mappings in SQLite, renders nftables NAT rules, and can validate rules before applying them.
+The default and only live data plane today is `nft`; an experimental `xdp` backend can build dry-run forwarding plans but intentionally refuses live apply until an eBPF loader/attach path exists.

 Core commands: